On the Finiteness of Attractors for One-Dimensional Maps with Discontinuities: Introduction

-Attractors play a fundamental role in the study of dynamical systems for understanding the evolution of initial states.
-Along this line, stressing the importance of attractors, it was conjectured by Palis in 1995, in a conference in honour of Adrien Douady (see \cite{Pa00,Pa2005}) that, in compact smooth manifolds, there is a dense set $D$ of differentiable dynamics such that any element of $D$ has finitely many attractors whose union of basins of attraction has total probability in the ambient manifold.
-We can then concentrate our attention on the description of the properties of this limited number of attractors.
+Attractors play a fundamental role in the study of dynamical systems for the understanding of future evolution of initial states.
+Along this line, stressing the importance of attractors, it was conjectured by Palis in 1995 (see \cite{Pa00,Pa2005}) that, in compact smooth manifolds, there is a dense set $D$ of differentiable dynamics such that, among other properties, any element of $D$ display finitely many attractors whose union of basins of attraction has total probability in the ambient manifold.
+The conjecture was built in such a way that, if proved to be true, one can then concentrate the attention on the description of the properties of these finitely many attractors and their basins of attraction to have an understanding on the whole system.

-This kind of scenario appeared earlier in the works of Andronov and Pontrjagin \cite{AP} for flows on 2-dimensional discs transversal to the boundary, and Peixoto \cite{Pe} for smooth flows on compact orientable surfaces, where they have shown that for an open and dense set of flows there are only a finite number of attractors, namely fixed points or periodic orbits.
-The corresponding question for flows in dimension three or more is wide open, except for $C^1$ diffeomorphisms on compact boundaryless 3-dimensional manifolds, as announced by Crovisier and Pujals \cite{CP14}.
-For diffeomorphisms in two or higher dimensions the question is in general equally wide open.
-On the way to prove the conjecture above, one has to face the existence of open sets in the space of diffeomorphisms containing residual sets of dynamics displaying infinitely many attractors, as shown by Newhouse \cite{Ne}.
-This fact does not contradict the existence of a dense set of dynamics having only a finite number of attractors, but certainly shows how delicate such a question seems to be, see \cite{Ka}, \cite{NP}, \cite{PT}, \cite{PaYo}.
+This kind of scenario appeared earlier in the works of Andronov-Pontrjagin \cite{AP} for flows on 2-dimensional discs transversal to the boundary, Peixoto \cite{Pe} for smooth flows on compact orientable surfaces and Palis-Smale \cite{PaSm} for smooth gradient flows in higher dimensions.
+Besides these results, the corresponding framework for flows in dimension three or more is wide open.
+For diffeomorphisms in two or higher dimensions the question is in general equally wide open, except for $C^1$ diffeomorphisms on compact boundaryless 3-dimensional manifolds, see Crovisier-Pujals \cite{CP14}.
+On the way to prove the above conjecture, one has to face the existence of open sets in the space of diffeomorphisms containing residual sets of dynamics displaying infinitely many attractors, as shown by Newhouse \cite{Ne}.
+This fact does not contradict the existence of a dense set of dynamics having only a finite number of attractors, but certainly shows how delicate such a question is, see \cite{Ka, NP, PT, PaYo}.